rafops/attic/aws-sysops.md

 - Root device (where OS is installed) can be either EBS volume or instance store (ephemeral) volume.
 - Instance store root device max size is 10GB.
 - EBS root can be up to 2TB.
 - Root device is terminated with the instance.
-Other EBS volumtes attached are preserved.
+Other EBS volumes attached are preserved.
 - EBS backed instances can be stopped, but the ones with Instance Store can only be rebooted or terminated.
 - Snapshots are stored on S3, are point in time copies of volumes and are incremental since your last snapshot.
 First snapshot may take some time to create.
 - Snapshot from EBS root devices require stopping the instance.